ctyeong/CH-Rand/README.md

 # Training

-Training is performed on a deep-network classifier to differentiate channel-randomised images from the images without manipulation.
+Training is performed on a deep-network classifier to differentiate channel-randomised images from the images without any randomisation.
-For training, you need:
+For training, you essentially need:
 1. Dataset
 1. Config File